tomohiko-ito-10antz/gotaface/cmd/dbdump/README.md

 gf-dbdump -h | --help
 ```

-gf-dbdump is a command-line tool used to initialize tables in a data source.
-It supports the following drivers:

-- Spanner
-- SQLite3

 To use gf-dbdump with Spanner, specify `spanner` as the `<driver>` and provide a string in the format `projects/<project>/instances/<instance>/databases/<database>` as the `<data-source>`.
 In this format, `<project>` represents the name of your Google Cloud Platform (GCP) project, `<instance>` is the name of your Spanner instance in the GCP project, and `<database>` is the name of the database within the Spanner instance.

 To use gf-dbdump with SQLite3, set `sqlite3` as the `<driver>` and provide a connection string as the `<data-source>`.